-20 years ago, my sister Alexa and mother Kathryn huddled up to launch a “tech camp for kids” in Silicon Valley.
+Over 20 years ago, my mother Kathryn and my sister Alexa huddled up to launch a “tech camp for kids” in Silicon Valley.
 They didn’t get the investment capital so many companies rely on today.
 They really just had one asset: internal Drive.
 (That’s what the i and D stand for in iD Tech, by the way.)
-270 kids came that first year, and most of the campers were boys.
+280 kids came that first year, and most of the campers were boys.

 I’ve worked side-by-side with my mother, still the spiritual leader of our company, and sister (the fearless entrepreneur) to turn iD Tech into the inclusive, #1 go-to summer tech program we are today.

 Today, more girls attend our summer tech camp than any other program on the planet.
-Just four years ago, only 12% of our campers were female.
+A few years ago, only 12% of our campers were female.
 Today, over 50,000 girls have graduated from our programs.
 Currently 24% of our total campers are female and we're making strides toward our goal of 50/50 gender parity.

 Our workforce is also representative of that 50/50 goal.
-38% of our summer staff and 57% of our program directors are women, with expertise in everything from coding and game development, to AI, machine learning, data science, robotics and UX design.
-We didn’t need “gender studies” to tell us that our workforce should be reflective of the greater population—we just hired the best people we could find.
+38% of our summer staff and 57% of our program directors are women, with expertise in everything from coding and game development, to AI, machine learning, data science, robotics, and UX design.

-We’re proud of the strides we’ve made to get more females to study the fields of STEM.
-Only 14% of STEM undergraduates at the college level are female—and we know the important role we play as the pipeline to improving that stat.
+We’re proud of the strides we’ve made to get more females to study the fields of STEM, but it's important to acknowledge that only 14% of STEM undergraduates are female.
+We will remain dedicated to improving that stat.

--Pete, CEO of iD Tech (and brother, son, husband, and father)
+-Pete, CEO of iD Tech (and proud brother, son, husband, and father)